 3. Ensure that your site is Mobile-Friendly

-If you want to rank better, make sure your site is mobile friendly.
-More than 56% of users are on mobile devices and thus search engines give it the priority.
+If you want to rank better, make sure your site is mobile-friendly.
+More than 56% of users are on mobile devices and thus search engines give it priority.

-As per the study of TechCrunch, 44% of Fortune 500 sites are not mobile-friendly, another 4% of sites are not-responsive at all.
-This shocking data actually discourages the spiders and robots of Google, Bing and other search engines.
+As per the study by TechCrunch, 44% of Fortune 500 sites are not mobile-friendly, and another 4% of sites are not-responsive at all.
+This shocking data actually discourages the spiders and robots of Google, Bing, and other search engines.